toddtail/EduChain/README.md

 # EduChain
- A blockchain model for teaching display in Python
+A Python Project to simulate a local blockchain